Pennsylvania white supremacist sentenced to two years in prison after urging 'lone wolves' to kill Jews

 JOHN DELANEY REPEATEDLY QUESTIONED OVER REFUSAL TO LABEL TRUMP A 'WHITE SUPREMACIST' AT IOWA STATE FAIR

-The next day, Lloyd furthered expressed his disdain for the three pieces of gun control legislation that would ban certain assault-style weapons and ammunition, urging others opposed to it to kill Jewish people in Squirrel Hill, where the previous attack had occurred, if the bill was not defeated.
+The next day, Lloyd further expressed his disdain for the three pieces of gun control legislation that would ban certain assault-style weapons and ammunition, urging others opposed to it to kill Jewish people in Squirrel Hill, where the previous attack had occurred, if the bill was not defeated.

 “If not, well, disobey and kill, my Lone Wolves.
 Target: Jew Hill,” he wrote in an apparent reference to Squirrel Hill.

 At the time of his posts, Lloyd was out on supervised release after he disrupted a vigil in suburban Mt.
-Lebanon, and U.S. District Judge Arthur J. Schwab sentenced him to prison despite calls for leniency from his family and friends, according to the Post-Gazette.
+Lebanon, and U.S. District Judge Arthur J. Schwab sentenced him to prison despite calls for leniency from his family and friends.

 Lloyd himself testified in court, claiming that he is mentally ill but was attempting to change by seeing a therapist.